RodneyEbanks/requirejs-plugin-bower/README.md

-# RequireJS Plugin for reading paths configuration from bower.json.
+# What if RequireJS could read bower.json files for module paths and dependencies?.

-A plugin for [RequireJS](http://requirejs.org) for configuring module Paths automatically from bower.json (InBrowser & InBuild).
+This Bower plugin for [RequireJS](http://requirejs.org) reads your root bower.json parsing your projects dependencies and their dependencies (TIAB).
+It then constructs a requirejs.config object ({"paths": {}, shim: {}}) with an auto load option.

+This plugin works both InBrowser (dependencies reread each page load) & InBuild (config object saved to disk, so you can dump your bower.json files).

 May also work on other AMD loaders (never tested it).

 ## Install